-Pre-Requisite(s): Successful completion of EQR 143 with a grade of A or A- and permission

-Course offers the opportunity to learn how to ride a show hunter on the flat as well as how to execute a course of fences in a smooth, rhythmic style expected in the hunter show ring.
+Pre-Requisite(s): Successful completion of EQR 143 with a grade of A or A- and permission Course offers the opportunity to learn how to ride a show hunter on the flat as well as how to execute a course of fences in a smooth, rhythmic style expected in the hunter show ring.
+Aspects of evaluating, selecting and training wil show ring.
 Aspects of evaluating, selecting and training will be covered, as well as basic hunter course design.
 This is the beginning of the series of hunter riding courses and is a prerequisite for EQR 121 Hunter I. Course may be repeated for six hours maximum credit.